 Wakefield’s vision was of a closely settled rural society, based on cropping.
 Ironically, the goal of country life was reliant on towns.
 Each settlement was to be funded through buying Māori land cheaply and selling it at inflated prices.
 Land was to be sold as a package: settlers received 100 rural acres (40.5 hectares) for each town acre (0.4 hectares) they bought.
 The bait for investors was the town acre.
 Land values increased as towns became cities, increasing the potential for windfall profits.
 Consequently, early sales were brisk.

 Speculation also drove Auckland’s early growth.
-Governor William Hobson chose Auckland (Tāmaki) as the colony’s capital in 1840, and the British instructed him to fund his government from land sales.
+Lieutenant-Governor William Hobson chose Auckland (Tāmaki) as the colony’s capital in 1840, and the British instructed him to fund his government from land sales.
 Such was the speculative bubble created by the town’s founding that the first urban land sales reaped an average of £555 an acre – a very high price.

 Company’s dreams shattered